 Havana’s retro vibe

-When Fidel Castro assumed power in Cuba after the revolutions in 1959, American cars and parts were prevented from importing to the country.
+When Fidel Castro assumed power in Cuba after the revolutions in 1959, American cars and parts were prevented from importing into the country.
 As a result, for the last almost 60 years, Cubans have played the role of Doctor Frankenstein, tinkling and repairing their old Fords, Chryslers, or Chevrolets, passed it down generations to generate to keep their American cars alive.
-Some drivers even painted and put a sticker of “1953”, “56”, “59” on their vintage cars!
+Some drivers even painted and put a sticker of “1953”, “56”, and “59” on their vintage cars!
 (And yes, you could find some modern cars on the road, even buses imported from China)

 It turned out the experience was special.
 The taxi was rather small and it could only fit one of my many giant pieces of luggage, and the rest of us were crammed into the car while instinctively I was reaching for the safety belt (not that it had any belt), the taxi driver waved and said “—eh”, and there we went.
 Rolling down the car window we were heading to the city.
 Everything looks different, even the sound of the engine was different.
 It was like I took the time machine and I was not looking at a vintage car in a museum or gallery, I was, actually sitting in a vintage car and using it as transportation…